The phases of QCD reached in terrestrial and cosmic colliders: The - plane

 The structure of the phase diagram of $N_f=2+1$ QCD with realistic meson masses is conjectured on the basis of effective theories \cite{Barducci:1993bh, Halasz:1998qr, Stephanov:1998dy}.
 Only the order parameter $\Sc$ is involved in \fgn{critpt}.
 There is a critical line in chiral QCD which stretches from $T_c$ at $\mub=0$ to the tricritical point, $(T^*,\mub^*)$.
 This critical line is the boundary of a surface of first order transitions between $\Sc<0$ for $m>0$, and $\Sc>0$ for $m<0$.
 The tricritical point is the end point of a triple line where the three coexisting phases are the two chiral symmetry broken hadron phases, and the third is the chiral symmetry restored quark phase with $\Sc=0$.
 Although the phase diagram of \fgn{classic} is compatible with all data till now, there are large portions of the phase diagram which have not been studied and could yield evidence for the alternative discussed here.

 If first order transitions do occur at finite quark mass, then the critical point, $(T^E,\mub^E)$, must lie on the cross over line starting at $\tco$ with curvatures which are well determined.
 The earliest lattice computations for finite $\mub$ which used Pad\'e approximants found the end point \cite{Datta:2016ukp} at $\mub^E/T^E=1.85\pm0.04$ and $T^E/\tco=0.94\pm0.1$.
 This lies squarely on the cross over curve determined by the parameters in \eqn{bors} and \eqn{curv}.
 More recent computations using multi-point Pad\'e \cite{Clarke:2024ugt} report $T^E=105^{+8}_{-18}$ MeV and $\mub^E=422^{+80}_{-35}$ MeV.
 This is also compatible with the shape of the cross over curve at $\mub=0$.
 Interestingly, this work also reported a value of $\kappa_2$ at the end point which is in agreement with that at $\mub=0$.
+This is possibly the first analysis of lattice data which indicates that the low-order expansion in \eqn{curvs} is justified for extrapolation to large $\mub$.

 This observation is an useful estimate for a quantitative determination of the coexistence surface between the hadron and quark phases.
 The values in \eqn{curv} and \eqn{chiral} predict that for chiral QCD the surface reaches $T=0$ for $\mub=1100\pm150$ MeV.
 Using the same logic, the first order line at physical meson masses ends at $\mub^1=1280\pm170$ MeV for $T=0$ using the values in \eqn{curv}.
 Using \eqn{bors} we find that $\mub^1=1280\pm75$ MeV.